carello/cicd-demo/README.md

 - In your terminal window type: `minikube service cicd-app`.
 A browser window should open with the html page of with your changes.

 ### Section 6: Clean up
-To re-run this demo, we need to clean up things: shutdown and remove the containers, delete the GOGS database.
+To re-run this demo, we need to clean up things: shutdown and remove the containers, and delete the GOGS database.
 There's a script in the cicd-demo directory call `cleanup.sh` that you could use. __CAUTION!
 Please note this script isn't very robust so you might want to clean up things without using this script.__

 You'll need to delete these files, if you decide to do this manually.